NEW CHANGES TO THE COMMON RULE

 - A Closure Form at the end of the study

-Effective July 19, 2018, the federally-defined exemption categories for human subjects research will be updated.
+Effective January 21, 2019, the federally-defined exemption categories for human subjects research have been updated.
 Changes include the following:

 - Modification to most existing exempt categories